Nava-sahasanka-charita: Authorship

 The epic was written by Padmgaupta, who was also known as Parimala Kalidasa, and was the son of Mriganka-gupta.
 He was a Paramara court-poet in the late 10th century and the early 11th century.
 Padmagupta was a courtier of the epic's subject, the Paramara king Sindhuraja (r. c.
 990s), who ruled the Malwa region in central India.
 In the epic, Padmagupta states that he composed the text at the command of Sindhuraja.
 Padmagupta's literary career may have spanned the reigns of the Sindhuraja's successors Munja and Bhoja.

 The Nava-sahasanka-charita is Padmagupta's only extant work, although he wrote at least one other poem.
 This can be inferred from the fact that some verses attributed to Padmagupta in the later works are not found in the Nava-sahasanka-charita.
 These later works include Bhoja's Sarasvati-kantha-bharana, Kshemendra's Auchitya-vichara-charcha, Mammata's Kavya-prakasha, and Vardhamana's Gana-ratna-mahodadhi.
-The quoted verses suggest that Padmagupta's other poem was an expedition of King Tailapa's general Basapa against the king Mularaja.
+The quoted verses suggest that Padmagupta's other poem was about an expedition of King Tailapa's general Basapa against the king Mularaja.

 Written in the Vaidarbhi style, Nava-sahasanka-charita does not feature long compounds or heavy alliteration, except in the description of the battle in Canto 12.
 Padmagupta was an admirer of the ancient poet Kalidasa, and wrote in a highly-embellished language.
 He often appears to imitate Kalidasa although his expression is original.
 Some legends associate Bhoja with Kalidasa: this may actually be a reference to Padmagupta alias Parimala Kalidasa.